id-studiolab/MLTK01/docs/gettingstarted.md

 1. Press the connect button on the interface
 2. Enter train mode by toggling the mode switch
-3. select a class with the rotary encoder and record some samples
+3. Select a class with the rotary encoder and record some samples
-4. change the board orientation
+4. Change the board orientation
-5. select a second class and record some more sample
+5. Select a second class and record some more sample
-6. set the mode switch to play mode and
+6. Set the mode switch to play mode and
-7. see the result of the classification on the board and on the screen
+7. See the result of the classification on the board and on the screen
 8. Hurray!

 ## 10. Get creative!

-You are now redy to get creative and explore all the fucntionalities of the library.
+You are now ready to get creative and explore all the functionalities of the library.

-Explore the example sections to find more inspirations and have a look at the api page for a list of all the library features.
+Explore the [examples section](examples.html) to find more inspirations and have a look at the api page for a list of all the library features.

 You can always start your projects by duplicating this simple [boilerplate sketch](https://editor.p5js.org/10r3n20/sketches/Ttccl7mKL)